begrif/mazing/README.md

 **Note**: The nature of the `sidewinder` and `binarytree` mazes means they would break with some masks, so no masking implementation is provided.

+Playable games:

+1. `btadventure`
+   * A "binary tree" (or "buried treasure") text adventure
+   * wander a maze collecting prizes and live to escape
+   * ascii only output
+   * simple *type a direction* input

 Code test:

 1. testgrid